Spanning Trees in Graphs of High Minimum Degree with a Universal Vertex I: An Asymptotic Result: Extending a given embedding

 \section{Extending a given embedding}

-For the companion paper~\cite{brucemaya2}, which contains the proof of the exact version of Theorem~\ref{chighleafdegreecase}, we will not only need Lemma~\ref{highleafdegreecase}, but also a second result, namely Lemma~\ref{maya1}, the main result of this section.
+For the companion paper~\cite{brucemaya2}, which contains the proof of the exact version of Theorem~\ref{chighleafdegreecase}, we will not only need Lemma~\ref{highleafdegreecase}, but also a second result, namely Lemma~\ref{maya1}, the main result of this section, which is stated below.
 Both lemmas are very similar.

-The difference is that in the context of~\cite{brucemaya2}, a small tree~$T^*$ is already embedded, except for a small set~$Y\subseteq V(T^*)$.
+The main difference in Lemma~\ref{maya1} is that in the context of~\cite{brucemaya2}, a small tree~$T^*$ is already embedded, except for a small set~$Y\subseteq V(T^*)$.
 As images of neighbours of $Y$ are well chosen, we will later be able to absorb~$Y$, i.e., we choose a suitable set $S\subseteq V(G)$ somewhat smaller than $Y$, embed $T-(T^*-Y)$ into $G-S$, and then complete the embedding by using the leftover plus $S$ for the embedding of $Y$.
 So, in Lemma~\ref{maya1}, we wish to embed $T-T^*$, and just as in Lemma~\ref{highleafdegreecase} we have some extra free space, but now we have to cope with the already embedded $T^*-Y$, which may block neighbourhoods.
 However, as we will see below, our proof of Lemma~\ref{highleafdegreecase} can be adapted to the new setting, with two possible exceptions.

 First, if $G$ is $\gamma$-special (see Definition~\ref{gammaspecial} below), our embedding scheme will fail, because the matchings we need for the embedding of~$F_1$ might not exist.
 In~\cite{brucemaya2} we show how to embed $T$ in that case.
-Second, if $T$ has a specific shape, and $G$ is close to containing a complete tripartite graph, we may not be able to find the in-good path partition needed for embedding $T_{NearBal}$.
+Second, if $T$ has a very specific shape, and $G$ is close to containing a complete tripartite graph, we may not be able to find the in-good path partition needed for embedding $T_{NearBal}$.
 This case is covered by Lemma~\ref{maya200} below, which shows that then we can embed all of $T$.

 Another important difference to Lemma~\ref{highleafdegreecase} is that in Lemma~\ref{maya1}, we know that no seed of $T$ has many leaves hanging from it.
 So, we can forget about all the extra work that was done in the proof of Lemma~\ref{highleafdegreecase} to embed the set $L$ of leaves hanging from seeds.